 Where cGMP discipline shows up most in gummies

-At KorNutra, the difference-maker is usually not a single trick ingredient-it’s a production system that treats key parameters as critical control points and trains the line to hit them consistently.
+At KorNutra, the difference-maker is not a single trick ingredient—it's a production system that treats key parameters as critical control points and trains the line to hit them consistently.

 A great glutathione gummy isn't defined by a label alone.
 It's defined by whether the product is engineered to survive manufacturing, shipping, storage, and repeated bottle openings—without drifting in texture or consistency.

-When formulation, processing, testing, and packaging are designed as one system, you get what every serious brand actually wants: a gummy that runs clean, tests clean, and holds up through shelf life.
+When formulation, processing, testing, and packaging are designed as one system, you get what every serious brand wants: a gummy that runs clean, tests clean, and holds up through shelf life.